|

 Used on the ferry route for aircraft being ferried from Hawaii to the South Pacific and Australia.

-After the war, the UK tested their first three atomic bombs at Christmas Island during 1957.
+In 1957, the United Kingdom (UK) tested their first three atomic bombs at Christmas Island.
 The first test was May 15, 1957.
 During November, two additional H-Bombs were tested.
 Other bombs were tested April-September 1958.
-Afterwards, the Duke of Edinburgh visited Christmas Island during April 1958.
+Afterwards, the Duke of Edinburgh visited Christmas Island in April 1958.
+During 1962, United States and United Kingdom tests code named "Dominic' detonated another fifteen bombs.

 Christmas Island Airfield (Cassidy Airfield)